What are procurement analytics?

 Well – up to a point.
 It’s definitely true that SMBs have a very good feel for what’s driving their customers’ buying decisions – they need this to survive.
 But the principles behind big data, applied with typical SMB common sense, can yield a lot of useful business intelligence for a relatively modest investment.

 The key is to decide in advance, what you want to know.
 For example, you may have a couple of sales people out on the road.
-One seems to have double the expense spend of the other, but you just don’t have time to trawl through piles of receipts to find out why.
+One seems to have double the business travel costs than the other, but you just don’t have time to trawl through piles of receipts to find out why.
 But if you knew, you could possibly reduce your expensive employee’s spending, thus getting more profit from the same spend.
 Procurement analytics can help with this.

 Joining up data